 Award Amount: $391,021

-Why we care: Fish spawning aggregations are a key component to maintaining a sustainable fish population.
-However, very little is known about where the aggregations occur or the behavior of these aggregations.
-Both commercial and recreational fishermen are concerned that they are unknowingly targeting these sites and this could lead to reduced fish populations.
+Why it matters: Fish spawning aggregations (when a fish species gathers in greater than normal densities specifically to reproduce) are key to maintaining a sustainable fish population.
+However, little is known about where aggregations occur and how they behave.
+Both commercial and recreational fishermen are concerned that they unknowingly target fish spawning aggregation sites which could reduce fish populations.

-What we are doing: This project will compile and evaluate existing information on fish spawning aggregations in the Gulf of Mexico as the basis to design a cooperative, Gulf-wide conservation and monitoring program focused on fish spawning aggregations.
-The investigators will first compile existing biological and fisheries information for Gulf of Mexico species known or likely to form spawning aggregations and identify existing datasets and monitoring programs in the Gulf of Mexico that could inform regional monitoring of spawning aggregations.
-The investigators will then synthesize this information and convene a regional workshop where stakeholders can review it and prioritize a suite of species, habitats, monitoring methods, and areas of research moving forward.
-The investigators will also engage in a comprehensive outreach and data-sharing program to ensure all data and project outputs are available to inform management.
+What the team did: This project compiled and evaluated existing information on fish spawning aggregations in the Gulf of Mexico and used that information to design a cooperative, Gulf-wide conservation and monitoring program for fish spawning aggregations.
+The investigators compiled existing biological and fisheries information for Gulf of Mexico fish species known to form spawning aggregations and those species suspected of forming spawning aggregations.
+First, the investigators identified existing datasets and monitoring programs in the Gulf of Mexico that could inform the regional monitoring of spawning aggregations.
+Next, investigators synthesized this information and convened a regional workshop where stakeholders reviewed the information and prioritized a suite of species, habitats, monitoring methods, and areas of research moving forward.
+Attendees included commercial and recreational fishermen as well as federal scientists involved in the stock assessment process.
+Finally, investigators also engaged in a comprehensive outreach and data-sharing program, including the development of a website that details the known spawning behavior and current management status of individual Gulf fish species.